viamrobotics/docs/docs/tutorials/control/air-quality-fleet.md

 - Organize your fleet using {{< glossary_tooltip term_id="location" text="locations" >}}
 - Collect and sync data from multiple machines
 - Use the Viam TypeScript SDK to query sensor data and create a custom dashboard
+- Use API keys to provide access to different groups of machines

 {{< /alert >}}